google/applied-computing-series/ac1/_sources/manipulating_data/joining_data.rst

 populations.
 Of course, since correlation does not imply causation, that doesn’t necessarily mean that if you move to Alaska, you’ll turn younger or live longer.

+.. shortanswer:: summary_findings

-Question: Write a summary of this finding that you can send out to your teammates.
+   Write a summary of this finding that you can send out to your teammates.
    Keep it brief and non-technical, but refer to important findings.

 Answering questions relating different variables and trying to explain variation often involves bringing together information from different sources. *VLOOKUP* is a great tool for joining data, but it’s not the only one.
-In the next few weeks of this course and in the course to follow, you’ll learn about other ways to join data that are more flexible and that work for much larger datasets.
+In the next few weeks of this course you’ll learn about other ways to join data that are more flexible and that work for much larger datasets.

 Example: Cause of Death over Time